 - Degenerative myelopathy (CDRM) (spinal cord disease, causing weakness in hind limbs and gradual paralysis)

 Unofficial (breed club) schemes

-- Sebaceous adenitis (inflammation of the sebaceous glad) – breed club test
+- Sebaceous adenitis (inflammation of the sebaceous glad – an auto immune disease) – breed club test

 Ask the breeder to show you the certificates for the above tests/screening for both parents (or check the KC’s health test results finder).
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.